Develop a more powerful brand with a genuine brand platform

 Define who you are in comparison to similar companies, then point out what sets you apart from others in the industry.
 Are you a small, liberal arts university?
 Or, are you a technology startup?
 Great--then say so!
 But, follow it with why you’re not just any tech startup.
 The themes in your positioning statement should fall in line with your brand promise and pillars of support.

 Use this as a guide: For (target market) who (have the following problem), (brand) is the (frame of reference) that provides (benefit/point of difference) because only (brand name) can (reason to believe).
 Put this key concept into your brand communication framework.

 Brand Voice (a.k.a. brand personality traits)

 Why a manifesto?
 A manifesto is not only a public declaration, it’s a proclamation about your beliefs, aims, and ideals.
-These paragraphs should be written to the audience, and should mirror all of the elements in your brand platform.
-Be sure your manifesto is written using the brand voice you’ve describe.
+These paragraphs should be written to the audience and should mirror all of the elements in your brand platform.
+Be sure your manifesto is written using the brand voice you’ve described.
 Talk about your position in the market, what makes you different, and why.
 Then, declare your promise to the audience in a way that is uniquely your brand.